maplibre/maplibre/AI_POLICY.md

 Contributors should be sufficiently confident that their contribution is high enough quality that asking for a review is a good use of scarce maintainer time, and they should be **able to answer questions about their work** during review.

-## AI usage in contributions
+## AI usage in communication

+To ensure sufficient self review and understanding of the work, it is strongly recommended that **contributors write PR descriptions themselves** (if needed, using tools for translation or copy-editing).
+The PR description should explain the motivation, implementation approach, expected impact, and any open questions or uncertainties to the same extent as a contribution made without tool assistance.

+**Do not post AI-generated messages** in discussions and issues as your own.
+We want to read your own genuine expression of your thoughts.
+It's fine to use whatever tools you like for help with spelling, grammar, or translation, just don't auto-generate it.

+## Disclosure

-Community members are **expected to be transparent and label contributions that contain substantial amounts of tool-generated content**.
+Community members are expected to be transparent and **label pull requests, issues, and other contributions** that contain substantial amounts of LLM-generated content.

 "Substantial" means different things depending on the type of contribution: